Mango Boy? Photos Family History Mountain Biking Casa de Mango Contact Me

 Durango Bachelor Party - For my bachelor party, I said I wanted to go camping and biking, and my best man Andy came through in spades.
 The destination: Durango, Colorado.
 I flew in on Thursday with my friend John, and we picked up our rental bikes that evening.
 The next day we rode two trails: Steven's Creek, and Logchutes.
 Both were shorter loops, less than 8 miles each, but were great rides.
 The second day we rode a trail near Cortez called Phil's World.
 This is one of the most fun trails I've ever ridden.
 Fifteen miles of great fast singletrack.
 That night we met up with my friend Jeff who lives in Durango and did a miniature pub crawl in Durango.
 Sunday, the last day of the trip, we visited Mesa Verde National Park and saw several Anasazi cliff dwellings including Cliff Palace, one of the largest and best known sites.
 Special thanks to Andy for organizing the trip and picking such a great location!

 Ouachita Challenge - The Challenge is a 60+ mile endurance ride held every year near Hot Springs Arkansas.
 It takes in parts of the Ouachita and Womble trails as well as some fire roads and other smaller trails to make a giant loop that starts and ends in the town of Oden.
 The trails, particularly the Womble, are really nice and include some of the best single track you will find.
-Even though I haven't been riding nearly enough to sign up for an event this long, I went ahead and registered, and somehow managed to muddle through despite the fact that it rained for a good pit of the morning.
+Even though I haven't been riding nearly enough to sign up for an event this long, I went ahead and registered, and somehow managed to muddle through despite the fact that it rained for a good part of the morning.
 Although this is the 4th time I've ridden in the Challenge, this was certainly the hardest for me and I ended up making the last checkpoint with less than 2 minutes to spare.
 Fortunately they extended the time by 10 minutes at that checkpoint, so I was good either way, but still much tighter than any of my previous years in the event.
 Kat took pretty much all of the pictures and got some great shots of the area and the folks from Atlanta and Dallas that made the trip out.

 2006